wp-plugins/sharebar/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Fixed E-mail link and added option to show Sharebar credit

 = 1.0.6 =
 * Fixed XAMPP and PHP compatibility issue (was caused by PHP short tag, changed now to full)